RMerl/asuswrt-merlin.ng/README-merlin.txt

 Networking:
    - Act as a SMB Master Browser
    - Act as a WINS server
-   - SSHD support for key-based authentication
    - Allows tweaking TCP/UDP connection tracking timeouts
    - CIFS client support (for mounting remote SMB share on the router)
    - Advanced OpenVPN client and server.
    - Netfilter ipset module, for efficient blacklist implementation
+   - DNS Director - enforcing the use of a specific DNS server, can be applied globally or per client
    - Wireless site survey page
-   - DNS-based Filtering, enforcing a specific DNS server, can be applied globally or per client
    - Custom DDNS (through a user script)
    - TOR support, individual client access control
-   - Policy-based routing for OpenVPN clients (based on source or destination IPs), sometimes referred to as "selective routing", or "split tunneling")
+   - VPN Director - Policy-based routing for OpenVPN and WireGUard clients (based on source or destination IPs)
-   - DNSSEC validation
-   - fq_codel queue discipline for Traditional QoS
    - Detailed wireless troubleshooting information (on some models)
    - Redirect NTP client queries to the router's own NTP daemon
    - Cake SQM QoS (on newer HND models)